TheBeruriahIncident/leafbyte/iOS/TECH_DEBT.md

 * Dependencies are handled through CocoaPods.
 Swift Package Manager now exists and is preferred, but Google Sign-In doesn't work with SPM until 6.x.x.

 Things that would be good to do:
 * Proper localization.
-Much of groundwork was done, but the Spanish translations were much longer than the English, so we have to make the constraints a bit more flexible to keep the app looking right.
+Much of groundwork was done (although maybe string catalogs are the current approach), but the Spanish translations were much longer than the English, so we have to make the constraints a bit more flexible to keep the app looking right.
+* Give more detail when Google Drive saving fails: why? no internet connection? etc